- Economic Development

 The site surrounding the Ice House will be divided into the large viewing lawn/festival ground stretching east (the current RV Park) and a small viewing lawn to the south.
 This will allow for more

-With approvals in October, BRW Architects will begin their work in early December on the full design of all phases of the project.
-The estimated start of construction on the Ice House is Spring 2021, to be complete by the end of Summer 2021.
-The Event Center renovations are expected to begin Summer 2021 and take around 10 months to complete.
+With approvals in October 2020, BRW Architects began their work in December 2020 on the full design of all phases of the project.
+The estimated start of construction on the multipurpose event center complex is spring of 2022.
+The complex is currently under construction with an estimated completion of early 2024.

 - How will this project be funded?